-Although bread makers do have cake and jam settings, I wouldn’t necessarily use it for any other purpose other than to just make bread.
-I think it’s great that a bread maker can offer all these amazing additional settings and uses, but if I am to make a cake, I would definitely reach for my stand mixer.
+Although bread makers do have cake and jam settings, I wouldn’t necessarily use them for any other purpose other than to just make bread.
+I think it’s great that a bread maker can offer all these amazing additional settings and uses, but if I were to make a cake, I would definitely reach for my stand mixer.

 Winner: Stand Mixer

 My honest answer?
 Both.
 If you are a dedicated baker, you need both of these machines in your life.
 I use my bread machine just as much as I use my stand mixer and I can’t live without them.

 A bread machine is great if you want a fuss-free option for making bread from start to finish.
 It is fully automated and does all the hard work.